alex-matt/sketch-lightwire-plugin/README.md

 You need [Montserrat font](https://fonts.google.com/specimen/Montserrat) for the proper use.

-You can download our plugin from [Release section](https://github.com/alex-matt/sketch-lightwire-plugin/releases) or use [direct URL](https://github.com/alex-matt/sketch-lightwire-plugin/releases/download/v1.0.0/lightwire.sketchplugin.zip).
+Our plugin is available to download [here](https://github.com/alex-matt/sketch-lightwire-plugin/releases/download/v1.0.0/lightwire.sketchplugin.zip).

-To install plugin, unzip downloaded archive and double click on extracted **lightwire.sketchplug**.
+To install plugin, unzip archive and double click on extracted **lightwire.sketchplug**.

 ## Demo
 ![How it works](http://lightwireplugin.com/lightwire-how-it-works.gif)